siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 212 Weak-Field Gravity from Symmetric Constitutive Closure.md

 Appendix 215 explains why the light-bending factor of two should be traced more deeply to the two-aspect stress of a null Maxwell probe.
 The present appendix does not replace that deeper derivation.
-It keeps the symmetric constitutive closure as the macroscopic summary used in chapter 13 and derives its static weak-field consequences.
+It keeps the symmetric constitutive closure as the macroscopic summary used in chapter 13 for the interaction of a probe with a static bounded mass closure and derives its static weak-field consequences.

 The time-dependent radiative sector is not treated here.